-Last weekend, I participated in two groups at a children’s classic book study workshop in Hefei, which was quite rewarding.
-I’ve been busy since returning to Beijing, so I took a break today to write a few notes.
+Last weekend I participated in two group activities at a children’s classic literature reading workshop in Hefei, and it was quite rewarding.
+I’ve been busy ever since I got back to Beijing, but I’m taking a moment today to jot down some notes.

 The Rainbow Fish Group held its first formal discussion on the afternoon of August 21st in the conference room on the second floor of Tunxi Road Primary School.
-The books discussed included: Where the Wild Things Are, The Zhu Family Story, Feifei Got Angry, and Crazy Tuesday.
+The books discussed included: *Where the Wild Things Are*, *The Zhu Family Story*, *Feifei is Angry*, and *Tuesday*.

 http://landaishu.zhongwenlink.com/home/upload20083/201083172947692.jpg